remore/burn/README.md

-# Burn - a handy toolkit to make .nes application written in Ruby DSL
+# Burn - a handy toolkit to make .nes application from a Ruby DSL(human readable text file)

 Burn is a free and open source framework that allows you to create 8-bit flavored application(.nes) using Ruby DSL.